LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 <br>

+Density plots are useful if we want to compare distributions of a numeric variable across levels of a categorical variable.
+These plots enable comparisons because they standardise the frequencies of each level or group - the area under each curve of the density plots add up to 1.
+If you want to compare three or more groups or levels, the density plot is the most appropriate.
+To read more on these plots, click [here](https://clauswilke.com/dataviz/histograms-density-plots.html).

+In this present case, the numeric variable is `meanIQ` and the categorical variable is `sample_size`.
 From the density plot, all three sample distributions are normally distributed and have similar means to that of the population.
 (Remember that the mean of the sampling distribution will be the true population estimate [i.e., parameter].)

 Notice, however, that the *larger the sample size, the more likely that the sample means are closer to those of the population*.
 The distribution of sample sizes of 1,000, for example, is tight and pointy, indicating that the IQ scores cluster very closely to the mean of the sampling distribution (and, therefore, the true population mean).
 If we look at the distribution of the sample sizes of 30, however, it is flatter and wider - its scores are more spread out from the true population mean.

 The implication is that if we draw small sized samples, we have a higher chance of having a sample that does not reflect the true population at all.
-With small samples, we run the risk of getting a sample statistic that is further away from the population parameter than we do with larger samples.
+With small samples, we run the risk of getting a sample statistic that is further away from the population parameter than we would with larger samples.
 So, generally, the larger the sample size, the better.
 Otherwise, our findings and generalisations may be inaccurate.

+What we have learned is succinctly referred to as the **Central Limit Theorem**.
+This theorem states that as sample sizes get larger, the means of the sampling distribution approaches normal distribution; it is able to reflect the true population estimate.

 How do we know if the sample size is big enough?
 For this, we carry out something known as a *power analysis*, but we will get to that next week.
 For now, think: 'bigger is better' when it comes to sample size.

 These demonstrations of sampling variability, sampling distribution, and sample sizes serve as evidence of why you can trust samples to accurately represent your population of interest.
 But we reiterate this once more: we often do not know the estimates of our population of interest.
 In addition, we may not be too sure if our one sample represents our population well.
 There is actually quite a lot of uncertainty in the real world of data analysis.

 One approach to articulate this uncertainty is by quantifying our sample variabilty.
-We do so to get a gauge of the extent to which we can trust our sample to represent the characteristics of the population - how precise is it?
+We do so to get an idea of the extent to which we can trust our sample to represent the characteristics of the population - how precise is it?
 One quantification of variability is the **standard error**.

 <br>
 <br>